act3-ace/SafeRL/docs/acehub/vs_code_setup.md

 into ACE Hub and setting up your User Configuration.

-2. Create a new environment using the ```vscode-server``` launch template, assigning your need resources to the environment.
+2. Create a new environment using the ```vscode-server``` launch template, assigning your needed resources to the environment.

 3. Once the new environment is ready, click the "Open UI" button to launch the VS Code Editor in your browser.